mark-watson/LM_Studio_BOOK/manuscript/apimcp.md

 The future of this technology extends beyond simple chat interfaces.
 We can anticipate the emergence of "ambient assistants" embedded directly into operating systems, IDEs, and other desktop applications.
 These assistants will use MCP as the common language to securely access and reason about a user's personal context like their local files, emails, calendar appointments, and contacts without sending sensitive data to the cloud.
 They will be able to perform complex, multi-step tasks on the user's behalf, seamlessly blending the reasoning power of LLMs with the practical utility of desktop and web applications.
 MCP provides the critical, standardized plumbing that makes this future possible.

-The importance of using local inference tools like LM Studio and Ollama is enabling developers to develop "privacy first" systems that either leak no persoanal or proprietary data, or less private data, to third party providers.
+The importance of using local inference tools like LM Studio and Ollama is enabling developers to develop "privacy first" systems that either leak no personal or proprietary data, or less private data, to third party providers.

 ### Concluding Analysis and Recommendations